-Key Learning Area Human Society and its Environment (HSIE) - History Course Fee Nil Course Name History Uncovered RoSA Subject Yes Prerequisite No Course Description No The History Elective course consists of three topics which include a range of options for study.
-Teacher will select one option from each of the 3 main topics .
-The topics include: • Topic 1: History, Heritage and Archaeology This topic focuses on the development of students' understanding of the nature of history and the ways in which different perspectives and interpretations of the past are reflected in a variety of historical constructions. • Topic 2: Ancient, Medieval and Modern Societies NESA Link https://educationstandards.nsw.edu.au/wps/portal/nesa/k-10/learning- areas/hsie/history-elective-7-10-2019
+Key Learning Area Human Society and its Environment (HSIE) - History Course Fee Nil Course Name History, Heritage & Popular Culture RoSA Subject Yes Prerequisite No Course Description study.
+Teacher will select one opti The topics include: Topic 1: History, Heritage and This topic focuses on the deven history and the ways in which are reflected in a variety of his Topic 2: Ancient, Medieval and This topic provides an opport medieval or modern societies including the 21st century.
+Topic 3: Thematic Studies This topic provides the opport interest and to develop an und history.
+Students apply their confine topic inquiry in this topic provides in this topic provides apply their confine topic p Archaeology elopment of student different perspective storical construction d Modern Societies unity for in-depth statements and focus tunity to enjoy the derstanding of the lunderstanding of the loc.
+The content proe curriculum conters ts' understanding of the nature of ves and interpretations of the past ns.
+NESA Link https://educationstandards.nsw.edu.au/wps/portal/nesa/k-10/learning-areas/hsie/history-elective-7-10-2019